MahdiTavakol/Archer2-ModernC-/lectures/templates/README.md

 not see any uses of the `addOne` function.
 Therefore you will get a linker error.

 We fix this by putting all the template code in a header file.
-Each `.cpp` file will see the template definition and instatiate any functions as needed.
+Each `.cpp` file will see the template definition and instantiate any functions as needed.

 ---
 # Where to put your implementation?